• Skip to primary navigation

 They also have different nutritional values; queso blanco is comparatively less fattening than salsa con queso due to the added heat of spices.

-There are countless ways to use queso blanco or salsa con queso in various recipes to enhance flavor profiles.
+There are countless ways to use queso blanco or salsa con queso in various recipes to enhance flavors.

 Whether it's for a family dinner or party appetizers, adding these delicious dips brings an appealing element to any dish.